 One of Roman Road Market’s friendliest and oldest traders, Adenegan started from the bottom and worked his way up.
 His plans to franchise sit on years of market experience and we can’t imagine the market without him.

-If you liked this article about Roman Road Market legend Andy Adenegan, you might like to read about fellow market stall owner St. Sugar of London
+If you liked this article about Roman Road Market legend Andy Adenegan, you might like to learn about fellow market stall owner St. Sugar of London, or reading about the 10 best things to do on Roman Road Market

 Can you help us?